wx-chevalier/Awesome-Lists-and-CheatSheets/1.Language/Zoo/Rust/Rust-List.md

 - [2020-Easy Rust](https://github.com/Dhghomon/easy_rust): Rust explained using easy English.

+- [2023-When Rust hurts](https://mmapped.blog/posts/15-when-rust-hurts.html): This article details on how frustrating Rust can be if you approach it with a functional programming mindset and why Rust has no choice but to frustrate you.

 ## Case Study

 - [Why Rust is the future of robotics](https://parg.co/UVu): We believe Rust is the future of robotics because it enables developers to be fearless, to create and enforce standards, and to build and rely on a strong community.